coderamen666/srd-v3.5-md/divine/divine-minions.md

 ## Creating a Petitioner

-"Petitioner" is a template that may be added to any creature as determined by the nature of the campaign (referred to hereafter as the base creature).
-The creature's type changes to outsider, and the creature uses all the base creature's statistics and special abilities except as noted here.
+“Petitioner” is a template that may be added to any creature as determined by the nature of the campaign (referred to hereafter as the base creature).
+The creature’s type changes to outsider, and the creature uses all the base creature’s statistics and special abilities except as noted here.

 **Hit Dice:** Change to 2d8.
 Retain bonus hit points.